lmcrean/Crocodile-Kingdom/README.md

 The business goals were to create a simple memory game that was fun and engaging for the player.
 The target audience was 5 year olds, and it could be assumed that they have never played a memory game before.

-<div align="center"><h3> User Storiesies</h3> <!-- omit in toc -->
+<div align="center"><h3> User Stories testing</h3>

 <img alt="placeholder" src="assets/media/documentation/userimage.svg" width="300px" >
  </div>

-New user: (for MVP)
+New user Testing:

-- As a player, I need to understand how to play the game.
+- **As a player, I need to understand how to play the game.**
+  - *there is a how to play feature that explains the rules of the game.*
-- As a player, As a player, I need the design to be accessible, easy to read with lots of visuals.
+- As a player, I need the design to be accessible, easy to read with lots of visuals.
+  - there is a card deck with 16 cards that display randomly.
-- As a player, As a player, I need the tone of the design to appear warm, entertaining and encouraging.
+- As a player, I need the tone of the design to appear warm, entertaining and encouraging.
+  - *The colors used are bright, with friendly vector illustrations*
-- As a player, As a player, I need to a quick feedback loop that suggests how I'm doing as I play the game.
+- As a player, I need to a quick feedback loop that suggests how I'm doing as I play the game.
+  - confetti appears when the player gets a match
-- As a player, As a player, I need to recieve praise for completing the game.
+- As a player, I need to recieve praise for completing the game.
+   - a well done message appears when the player wins the game
-- As a player, As a player, I need a new arrangement of cards each time I play the game to keep it interesting.
+- As a player, I need a new arrangement of cards each time I play the game to keep it interesting.
+  - The card deck shuffles each time the player restarts the game.
 - As a player, I want to be able to contact the business if I have any questions, as well as share the game easily with my friends.
+  - A footer is displayed at the bottom of the page.

 ***